Ngarluma: Native title

-In 2015, the Ngarluma people's native title rights were recognised by the Federal Court of Australia.
+In 2005, the Ngarluma people's native title rights were recognised by the Federal Court of Australia.
 Ngarluma Aboriginal Corporation, based in Karratha, administer the Ngarluma's native title rights and interests.

+The Ngarluma determination area covers land and waters in the Pilbara region of Western Australia, including areas around Karratha and the Burrup Peninsula.
+The court recognised that the Ngarluma people hold non-exclusive native title rights and interests over parts of the determination area, including rights to access, camp, hunt, fish, and conduct cultural activities in accordance with traditional laws and customs.

-Since 1998, the Ngarluma people, alongside the Yindjibarndi people, have been a party to the land access agreement for the Woodside-operated North West Shelf Project.
-Under the agreement, Ngarluma people remain the traditional owner representatives for the North West Shelf Project area, which includes the Karratha Gas Plant.
+Since 1998, before any native title determination, the Ngarluma people, alongside the Yindjibarndi people, have been a party to the land access agreement for the Woodside-operated North West Shelf Project.
+The North West Shelf Project, which includes the Karratha gas plant, was built in the late 1970s and early 1980s on the Burrup Peninsula.
+Under the agreement, Ngarluma people remain the traditional owner representatives for the North West Shelf Project area.

 In 1998, the Ngarluma and Yindjibarndi elders established the Ngarluma Yindjibarndi Foundation Ltd (NYFL) as the traditional owner representative body for the North West Shelf land and waters.
 NYFL continues to operate out of Roebourne, the contemporary heartland of the Ngarluma people.
 NYFL delivers social, cultural and economic benefits for the Ngarluma and Yindjibarndi people, and the broader Aboriginal community.
 NYFL does not receive royalties from the Woodside-operated North West Shelf project.

 NYFL is led by a board of directors made up by Ngarluma and Yindjibarndi people, including Michael Woodley and Josephine Samson as chair and deputy, and former ASX top 20 corporate leader and social impact practitioner, Sean-Paul Stephens as CEO.

+Ngarluma people, alongside four other traditional owner groups, are also a party to the Burrup and Maitland Industrial Estates Agreement (BMIEA).
+The BMIEA area includes the Woodside-operated Pluto gas plant, Yarra fertiliser operations, and other industrial projects.